Total Knee Replacement

 During a high tibial osteotomy, surgeons remove a wedge of bone from outside your knee, which causes your leg to bend slightly inward, similar to realigning a bowlegged knee to a knock-kneed position.
 This transfers weight to the outside (lateral) portion of your knee where the cartilage is still healthy.

 Tearing of the ACL can occur with a sudden direction change or when a deceleration force crosses the knee.
 The patient often feels or hears a popping sensation, has the rapid onset of swelling and develops a buckling sensation in the knee when attempting to change direction.
 Treatment options following an ACL tear depend on age, activity level and the presence or absence of injury to other structures within the knee.
 In general, surgery is recommended for young patients who are active and for those in whom the ACL tear is associated with injury to other structures in the knee.
 Nonoperative (nonsurgical) treatment is recommended in older, more sedentary patients.

 ACI, also known as Carticel treatment, restores the articular surface and regenerates hyaline cartilage without compromising the integrity of healthy tissue or the subchondral bone.
 Carticel has demonstrated important benefits in patients with a type of lesion called a femoral focal lesion.
 If your orthopaedic surgeon has determined that you have this type of lesion, Carticel may be an appropriate treatment option.
 The procedure consists of harvesting healthy cartilage from your knee which is used to create new chondrocytes to be reimplanted into your knee.

-Learn more about knee replacement surgery and other knee-related conditions.
+Learn more about knee replacement surgery.